gsnunes47/profcode/README.md

 # profcode
-projeto do professor de programação de computadores
+Projeto do professor de Aplicações para a Internet.